lttb/postjss/README.md

 This plugin uses [postcss-load-config](https://github.com/michael-ciniawsky/postcss-load-config), so you need to set **PostCSS options** in `package.json/.postcssrc/postcss.config.js/.postcssrc.js`

 - `extensionsRe` - RegExp for extensions.
 By default `(c|(s[ac]?))ss` - for css, sass, scss, sss
+- `namespace` - Set your custom namespace for tagged literals.
+By default its `prejss`

 *.babelrc* example: